Providing a unique environment for graduate training in experimental pathology...

 PATH 462 Experimental Pathology (Hours, credits, and instructor to be arranged on an individual basis)

 This course involves hands-on research experience in a predetermined instructor's laboratory.
 Students have the opportunity to learn and apply specific techniques, and to participate in investigations of molecular mechanisms responsible for disease processes (pathobiology).
 This course may be repeated for credit.
+Offered Fall and Spring semesters.
 Course Director: Staff.

 PATH 464 Light Microscopy (3 Hours)